 What is WisePCDoctor?

-WisePCDoctor is advertised as program which allows users to scan, repair and speed up their computers.
-However, due to WisePCDoctor's distribution method it is categorized as a potentially unwanted application (PUA).
-As a rule, users do not download and install PUAs knowingly (intentionally).
-Therefore, apps of this type should not be trusted.
+WisePCDoctor is advertised as program which allows users to scan, repair and improve the performance of their computers, however, due to its distribution method, WisePCDoctor is categorized as a potentially unwanted application (PUA).
+Generally, users do not download or install PUAs intentionally.
+Therefore, apps of this type should never be trusted.

 |Name||Wise PC Doctor potentially unwanted application|